DevOps-MBSE/AaC/docs/docs/advanced_user_topics/schema_inheritance.md

 ---

 # Inheritance in AaC
 Architecture-as-Code provides users with the ability to model inheritance in their data structures in a limited capacity.
-Inheritance can only leveraged with `schema` definitions -- the definition used to define data structures.
+Inheritance can only be leveraged with `schema` definitions -- the definition used to define data structures.

 In order to define inheritance in AaC, a `schema` definition must populate the field `inherits` with a list of names of other `schema` definitions.
-Those definitions referenced in the `inherits` field will provide the inheriting definition with transitive attributes consisting of the parent definitions' `fields` and `validations` entries.
+Those definitions referenced in the `inherits` field will provide the inheriting definition with transitive attributes consisting of the parent definitions' `fields` and `validation` entries.

 ## Example Usage
-Schema definitions inherit fields and validation rules from their parent definitions.
+Schema definitions inherit `fields` and `validation` rules from their parent definitions.
 So, if you were to define a required field in the parent definition, it will also be required in the child definition.

 In the example below, `InternalMessageA` has declared that it inherits `BaseMessage`.
 Despite `InternalMessageA` appearing to only have the field `some_data`, it has actually been extended with the fields and validations from `BaseMessage` as it's ingested into the AaC DSL engine.